U.S. Department of Transportation

 Pedestrian Facility Maintenance (Friday, December 6, 2013): This webinar provided a review of the new FHWA Guide for Maintaining Pedestrian Facilities for Enhanced Safety.
 The development of the guide relied on research of the common, accepted and exceptional maintenance practices in the United States.
 During the session, participants learned about common and successful approaches to sidewalk and shared use path maintenance in the U.S., including winter and summer maintenance, basics of a well-rounded maintenance program, and barriers to maintaining facilities. http://www.pedbikeinfo.org/training/webinars_FHWA_120213.cfm

 Pedestrian Safety Guide and Countermeasure Selection System (PEDSAFE) Webinar (September 4, 2013): This webinar focused on each component of the newly revised PEDSAFE, giving special attention to the newest features and innovative countermeasures, such as rectangular rapid flashing beacons, roundabouts, pedestrian hybrid beacons, and road diets.
-You can download the presentation slides and view the recording here: http://www.pedbikeinfo.org/training/webinars_FHWA_090413.cfm
+You can download the presentation slides and the webinar recording at the followng link: http://www.pedbikeinfo.org/training/webinars_FHWA_090413.cfm

 Systemic Safety Project Selection Tool (Tuesday, May 28, 2013): The webinar provided an overview of the Systemic Safety Project Selection Tool and the potential application to address pedestrian safety issues.
-You can download the presentation slides and view the recording here: http://www.pedbikeinfo.org/training/webinars_FHWA_052813.cfm.
+You can download the presentation slides and the webinar recording at the followng link: http://www.pedbikeinfo.org/training/webinars_FHWA_052813.cfm.

 Technical Assessment of State Pedestrian Safety Programs (Thursday, March 14, 2013 1:00 p.m. – 2:30 p.m.
 Eastern Time): During the assessment, the National Highway Transportation Safety Administration (NHTSA) organizes a team of pedestrian and highway safety experts that evaluate State pedestrian safety program activities based on NHTSA's Uniform Guidelines for State Highway Safety (No. 14, Pedestrian Safety).
 The team develops a consensus report that includes the current status of the State's pedestrian safety program and provides recommendations for improvement.
-You can download the presentation slides and view the recording here http://www.pedbikeinfo.org/training/webinars_FHWA_031413.cfm
+You can download the presentation slides and recording at the following link: http://www.pedbikeinfo.org/training/webinars_FHWA_031413.cfm

 Come hear about the most recent State Pedestrian Safety Program Technical Assessment conducted in Florida.
 Panelists will discuss the process involved in planning and implementing an Assessment, the Assessment Report and direct benefits to the Assessment process.
 Leah Walton (NHTSA) and Trenda McPherson (Florida Department of Transportation) will lead the presentation.
 To register, visit https://www2.gotomeeting.com/register/508766698.

 Road Diets (November 20, 2012): This webinar presented information about the safety benefits of road diets, particularly to pedestrians, and highlighted examples of road diet implementation in the United States.
-To view the recording, please visit http://www.pedbikeinfo.org/training/webinars_FHWA_112012.cfm.
+Follow link to access the webinar recording: http://www.pedbikeinfo.org/training/webinars_FHWA_112012.cfm.

 Pedestrian Safety Initiatives in New York City: This webinar provided detailed information about New York City's strategy for improving pedestrian safety in the City, highlighting two examples of ongoing programs.
-You can view the recording here: http://www.pedbikeinfo.org/training/webinars_FHWA_081612.cfm
+Follow link to access the webinar recording: http://www.pedbikeinfo.org/training/webinars_FHWA_081612.cfm

 Safety and Operations of Pedestrian Hybrid Beacon (HAWK) and Rectangular Rapid Flashing Beacon (RRFB) (November 30, 2012): This webinar reviewed the origin of the HAWK and RRFB, along with current installation and operational experiences.
 It also presented findings regarding motorist yielding and safety.
 Speakers were Richard Nassi, Pima Association of Governments; Kay Fitzpatrick, Texas Transportation Institute; and Ron Van Houten, Western Michigan University.
-To view the recording click on this link: http://www.pedbikeinfo.org/training/webinars_FHWA_113011.cfm
+Follow link to access the webinar recording: http://www.pedbikeinfo.org/training/webinars_FHWA_113011.cfm

 Planning for Pedestrian Safety was presented as 7 FREE webinars.
-The recordings of the series can be viewed here: http://www.pedbikeinfo.org/training/webinars_PSAP.cfm.
+The recordings of the series can be accessed at the following link:: http://www.pedbikeinfo.org/webinars/webinar_details.cfm?id=59.
 The webinar series is intended to help communities address pedestrian safety issues and initiate the steps to drafting a tailored pedestrian safety action plan.
 The following topics were addressed:

 Session 1 - Course Introduction and General Planning Principles: presented by Peter Eun (FHWA ), Ryan Snyder (Ryan Snyder Associates) and Paul Zykofsky (Land Use and Transportation Programs, Local Government Commission).
 April 26, 2011 - 1:00-3:00 p.m.
 EDT